reconbot/fullstack-firmata/fullstack firmata.md

 ---

 # First Step: The Startup
-# Second Step: Call the functions and see what happen.
+# Second Step: Call the functions and see what happens.

 ---